OGEG5802 Introduction to Offshore Engineering

 - Students are able to (1) identify and describe key challenges of offshore engineering design; (2) identify common components of field architecture and describe the drivers during concept selection; (3) describe the aspects of the marine environment that feed into offshore engineering design; (4) describe the main components of an offshore site investigation; (5) interpret selected geotechnical site investigation data; (6) identify the main types of offshore foundation systems and describe the drivers during foundation design; (7) perform selected foundation design calculations to illustrate the interplaying mechanisms; and (8) identify key aspects of geotechnical pipeline design and perform selected design calculations to illustrate the interplaying mechanisms.

-- Typically this unit is assessed in the following ways: (1) three written coursework assignments (30 per cent) and (2) a small group design project (70 per cent).
+- Indicative assessments in this unit are as follows: (1) three written coursework assignments (30 per cent) and (2) a small group design project (70 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.